 Google also provides tools to help you keep track of what's happening online while it adds new content to its index

-Google continues to add new tools and services as well as increasing the number of websites included in their database ("index") of Web content for all of us to use.
-Here are some ways that you can leverage Google's contents and tools.
+On an consistent basis, Google adds more new tools and services as well as increasing the number of websites included in their index for all of us to access.

 We cannot cover all of the tools Google offers, but we'll cover the ones we think are the most useful to job seekers: